-Furthermore, the legal representatives of the company are responsible for the internal controls, that they consider necessary to enable the preparation of ESEF documents that are free from material non-compliance, whether due to fraud or error, with the requirements of Section 328 (1) HGB for the electronic reporting format.
+Furthermore, the company's management is responsible for such internal control as they have determined necessary to enable the preparation of ESEF documents that are free from material non-compliance, whether due to fraud or error, with the requirements of Section 328 (1) HGB for the electronic reporting format.
 The Supervisory Board is responsible for overseeing the process of preparing the ESEF documents as part of the financial reporting process.